renovatebot/renovate/docs/development/local-development.md

 - Open the repository folder in VS Code
 - Choose "Reopen in Container" via the command palette or the small button in the lower left corner

-VS Code [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) is now running in the container and can be used to run additional commands.
+The VS Code [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) is now running in the container and can be used to run additional commands.

 ## Fork and Clone